amitie10g/docker-megafuse/README.md

 ## Caveats
 * The username and password are passed to the container as environment variables in plain text.
 I'm working in a way to encrypted (or at least ofuscate) the sensitive data.
-* This implementation lacks of a configurable caching methods (at least, I don't know how to set at compile time, as this approach uses the Mega SDK source code directly.
+* This implementation lacks of a configurable caching methods (at least, I don't know how to set at compile time, as this approach uses the Mega SDK source code directly).
 The Matteo Serva's MegaFuse project implements a configurable caching.

 ## Instructions